alibaba/tengine/docs/modules/ngx_http_upstream_session_sticky_module.md

 Default: none

-Context： server, location
+Context: server, location

-Description：
+Description:

 This directive works with proxy_pass directive.
 It deletes cookie used as session sticky in insert+indirect and prefix mode, in which case cookie will be hidden from backend server.
-Upstream ame specifies which upstream this directive takes effect in.
+Upstream name specifies which upstream this directive takes effect in.